AminaOti/AutomateGymBooking/README.md

 The code in this repository runs a Selenium E2E test which simulates the user flow of making a gym booking.
 A Jenkins job is then run on this repository every Monday morning at 00:00

-Note, an env file is used to send booking information such as user details, day of booking, activity, ect. from the Jenkins job to the env file.
+Note, an env file is used to send booking information such as user details, day of booking, activity, ect. from the Jenkins job to the repositry.

+## Code walk through
+The __ tests__/book.test.js is the main file and runs through the steps of booking a gym slot using functions in helpers/testHelp.js

 # How to run the code locally: